bjthompson17/CS246/Unity/2D/Ranger RPG/README.md

 - UnityEditor API: Used to implement custom functionality of tools in the Unity Editor itself through scripts.
 Really neat.
 Specifically, I made a tool to paint Unity Prefabs (Premade game objects) onto a tilemap.
 - Gizmos: A must have, easy to use debug feature, esspecialy when I need to visibly see range values of scripted objects.
 - Audio: It was super easy to add sounds to the game with Unity's AudioSource component.
+- Animator: Animation is absolutly essential to a remotly satisfying game.
+Unity's animator is pretty intuitive, similar to the animator in Blender, but with an added state machine controller to control multiple animations with game logic.
 - Components: Unity's modular component system makes things really easy to work with and understand.
 Everything in a Scene is a GameObject.
 A GameObject has a transform to define position, rotation, and scale and can have any number of Components attached.
 For example, a Sprite Renderer component, which renders a defined sprite to the screen at the GameObject's transform.
 Scripts can be added as Components as well in the form of Monobehaviour classes.

 # Useful Sites